fvall/fvall.github.io/content/flask-dashboard-2.md

 </figcaption>
 </figure>

 Let's get some data.
-This new function will get data from Yahoo Finance and will later substitute our `fake_data` function in our dashboard.
+This new function will get data from Yahoo Finance and later it will substitute our `fake_data` function in our dashboard.

 <figure>